baigal628/mm_dlbcl_manuscript/README.md

 ## II.
 Explanation of the scripts
 - **0_data_preprocessing.ipynb**

-    Reads the count matrix and removes low quality cells
+    Reads the count matrix and removes low quality cells.

 - **1_split_merged_data_object_and_find_marker.ipynb**

-    Splits Cd3⁺ Cd4⁻, Cd3⁺ Cd8⁻, and B-cell subsets based on marker expression, and identifies marker genes for each cluster
+    Splits Cd3⁺ Cd4⁻, Cd3⁺ Cd8⁻, and B-cell subsets based on marker expression, and identifies marker genes for each cluster.

 - **2_remove_clusters_and_subclustering.ipynb**